Gary Mason (motorcyclist): Starting out

 Mason began racing in the 250 Aprilia challenge before moving up to the British Supersport class in 2000.

 British Supersport Championship (2000–2001)

 Mason competed in the Supersport class 2000 and 2001, earning his first podium finish (2nd) at the Brands Hatch Indy circuit in the penultimate round of the 2000 season, overall Mason finished 8th in the Championship, 2001 saw Mason continue in the Supersport class, he finished the season in 7th after a consistent season.

 British Superbike Championship (2002–2006)

-Between 2002 and 2006 Mason competed in the British Superbike Championship, Mason struggled in his first season in the championship, retiring 12 times finishing 14th in the Championship.
+Between 2002 and 2006, Mason competed in the British Superbike Championship, Mason struggled in his first season in the championship, retiring 12 times finishing 14th in the Championship.

-In 2003, Mason's form improved on the previous season, finishing 8th in the championship, having his career-high 4th-place finish on 3 separate occasions.
+In 2003, Mason's form improved on the previous season, finishing 8th in the championship, having his career-high 4th-place finish on 3 occasions.
 Mason then finished 11th, 8th and 17th in the next three years of the championship.